Haven (n.) – a place of safety, a place of protection, refuge, sanctuary.

 One place that welcomes them to safety is Haven, A Kalipay Home.
-It is our foundation’s drop-in center, where children newly rescued are taken in by Kalipay are brought for shelter and care.
-It also serves as a halfway home, where children aged four to 12 years old stay on a short-term basis (three to six months) before being transferred to Recovered Treasures Home, if case assessment and evaluation warrant it.
+It is where where children aged zero to six years old stay before being transferred to Recovered Treasures Home, if case assessment and evaluation warrant it for formal education.
 Infants and toddlers below four years old stay at Haven Home, as do beneficiaries of our Independent Living Program.

 Kalipay opened its doors to babies (infants) in 2014.
 The little angels who are usually malnourished or sickly upon entering Haven are lovingly welcomed.
 To address any immediate health needs, they undergo medical evaluation within 24 hours of their entry to Haven.
 Whether they are playfully flashing their smiles or staying still in peaceful slumber, the Kalipay babies are considered by many volunteers and staff to be among the most joyful to be with.

 Haven is also home to toddlers, energetic little tots who beam with joy and positivity.
 At Haven, they play with one another, have fun time with volunteers, and attend early childhood education.
 Once they turn six, they are assessed for readiness to be transferred to Recovered Treasures Home, where they enter formal schooling.